isalena5/Questless/README.md

 > \[!NOTE]
 > ### Updates
 >> #### Branch v0.0 (0.0.1) -- Pushed to main
 >> - The 'X' button is no longer lost.
-Fixed broken code preventing for the 'X' tobe displayed.
+Fixed broken code preventing for the 'X' to be displayed.
 >> - Added 'HeroIcons' (The 'X' button)
 >>
 >> #### v0.0.0